ProfessorJames/quizpro/README.md

 - The site is fully responsive and has been tested using a number of screen sizes.

 Favicon:
-- The site has a favicon
+- The site has a favicon.

 ![Favicon](docs/features/favicon.png)